Bash For Loop Guide and Examples

 Bash For Loop Examples

 You can update the syntax to perform multiple operations.
-Remember, before doing anything you’ll have to log into your VPS.
-If you’re having trouble, this Putty SSH tutorial will set you on the right path.
-Meanwhile, if you’re having trouble with bash, you should check out our bash scripting tutorial.
-Remember, that bash functions need to be in a .sh file.
+Before proceeding, you’ll have to log into your VPS.
+If you’re having trouble, read our Putty SSH tutorial to learn more about how to do so.
+Meanwhile, if you’re having trouble with bash, check out our bash scripting tutorial.
+Remember that bash functions need to be in a .sh file.
 To create one, run the following in the command line:

 vim filename.sh